2023-24

 Buzz Brass

-Stéphane Tétreault’s playing has been called “astonishingly mature not merely in its technical attributes but also in its warmth, brilliance and subtlety of colour and inflection” by Gramophone Magazine.
+Stéphane’s playing has been called “astonishingly mature not merely in its technical attributes but also in its warmth, brilliance and subtlety of colour and inflection” by Gramophone Magazine.
 In 2022, he was awarded the Prix Opus for Performer of the Year from the Conseil québécois de la musique.
-“Recognized as one of the most versatile pianists of her generation” (MyScena), Marie-Ève Scarfone has performed throughout North America, in Europe, Asia and the Middle East.
-Scarfone has been honoured with the top piano prize at the Marilyn Horne Foundation Song Competition as well as the Sir Ernest MacMillan Memorial Foundation Award.

 CONCERTS